-VxRail supports a 2-node vSAN cluster configuration.
-With its small footprint, this configuration can be an appropriate, cost-effective solution for locations with limited space and workload requirements.
+VxRail 2-nodeVxRail supports a 2-node vSAN cluster configuration.
+With its small footprint, thiscluster with vSAN configurationVxRail supports a 2-node vSAN cluster configuration for locations with limited space and workload requirements.
 The configuration must be a new deployment, which means existing clusters cannot use node removal to convert to a 2-node cluster configuration.
 However, a 2-node cluster configuration can be expanded through the addition of new nodes up to the 64-node cluster limit.
 Users can still benefit from VxRail automated lifecycle management.